 There are three elk species in California: Tule, Roosevelt, and Rocky Mountain.
 Tule elk are endemic to California.
 Explore the natural history of Tule elk.

-The Owens Valley has 5 distinct populations of Tule Elk.
+The Owens Valley has 5 distinct populations of tule elk.
 At least one of these populations lends itself to easy access for wildlife viewing.
-Near Tinnemaha, just south of Big Pine on Highway 395, there is often a herd of elk that can be viewed virtually right off the highway.
+Near Tinemaha, just south of Big Pine on Highway 395, there is a herd of elk that can often be viewed right off the highway.
 It is a great place to bring binoculars and a camera and take a break from driving when visiting the Owens Valley.
-Map for Viewing Locations.
+See Map for Viewing Locations.

 Conservation and Hunting: Complementary Actions

-Tule Elk were introduced into the Owens Valley in the 1930's as a part of a conservation effort to save a species that had been reduced to a very small population.
-Subsequently Tule Elk thrived in the Owens Valley to the point of overpopulation.
-Read the story of how Tule Elk in the Owens Valley have come to be a local wildlife viewing attraction along highway 395 as well as a hunting opportunity for those fortunate enough to get one of the very limited hunting tags offered annually.
-Tule Elk Introduction to the Owens Valley.
+Tule elk were introduced to the Owens Valley in 1933 as part of conservation efforts to save a species that had been reduced to a very small population.
+Subsequently tule elk thrived in the Owens Valley to the point of overpopulation.
+Read the story of how tule elk in the Owens Valley have come to be a local wildlife viewing attraction along highway 395 as well as a hunting opportunity for those fortunate enough to get one of the very limited hunting tags offered annually, Tule Elk Introduction to the Owens Valley.